multitude-amsterdam/p5Catalyst/README.md

 # 🤝 Contributing

 We encourage you to make modifications, improvements, or entirely new generators, it's easier than you think!

-Examples of contributions might be:
-- New **features** for users
-- New types of **GUI controllers**
-- Implementing multi-threaded ffmpeg.wasm
-- **Anything else** you might think of!

-(If you're not already using a git client, we recommend using [GitHub Desktop](https://github.com/apps/desktop), it's an easy way to interface with GitHub and perform the following operations with ease.)

-To contribute directly to this project:

-1. **Fork** this repository
-2. Create a **feature branch**
-3. **Commit** your changes
-4. **Push** the branch to your fork
-5. Open a **pull request** with a clear description

-For larger or structural changes, please **open an issue** first to discuss ideas and ensure alignment.
+For more info, see [CONTRIBUTING.md]().

 # 🌍 Sharing your work